Gageperrin/it-notes/gcp/associate-cloud-engineer.md

 ### Storage Fundamentals

-The basic kinds of storage are block, file and object.
+The basic kinds of storage are block, file, and object.

 Block storage is the fastest, most-efficient, and reliable storage type.
 It consists of uniquely identifiable evenly sized blocks that are usually delivered on mountable or bootable physical media such as spinning hard drive or solid state drives.